Tops in Teaching

 U.S. News and World Report recognizes Truman as one of the best regional universities in the Midwest for undergraduate teaching.

 Students Are the Top Priority

-At Truman, 93 percent of our classes are taught by instructional faculty—not teaching assistants—and your professors take a genuine interest in your success.
+With a genuine interest in helping you develop your full potential, your professors put teaching you first.
 Their open-door policy means you can drop by their offices to discuss class, get extra help on an assignment, or just chat about the day’s events.

 As bad as the pandemic has been, for Akhilesh Ojha, assistant professor of business administration, there have been some silver linings.
 With a specialization in disaster management, Akhilesh’s current research focuses on the allocation of ventilator usage and minimizing shortfalls so that communities with the greatest need can have access to the lifesaving medical technology.